For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 • Advertising using uploaded videos

 YouTube is almost the complete package when it comes to video marketing.
 But remember, YouTube’s business is keeping users on the site, so the tools they give you are designed to do just that.
 This can bring complications if the goal is to send users to your site.
-Which brings us to the pros and the cons to using YouTube as a platform.
+This brings us to the pros and cons of using YouTube as a platform.

 Pros: